SaimoomNbs/apex/README.md

 - Ensure your `.env` file is configured correctly for your environment.
 - If you face permission issues, check file/folder permissions, especially on shared servers.

 ---

+### **Instructions**

+- **Home Page**: All available products are displayed on the home page.
+Users can add products to their cart directly from this page.

+- **Create Product**: To add a product for the first time, navigate to the "Create Product" page where you can input product details and submit it for display.

+- **Manage Cart**: Users can view and manage their cart by visiting the "Cart" page.
+To remove an item from the cart, simply click the "Remove" button next to the product in the cart.
+---